max-au/spg/README.md

 Handling remote spg scope ‘DOWN’ includes removal of all processes owned by remote node from the scope.

-Join/leave operations contain originating scope process
+Join/leave operations contain originating scope process.
+This speeds up handling of node/scope down/up notifications.
+Tests were performed on a cluster of 5,000 machines, and up to 150,000 processes joining ~5,000 different groups within a single scope.

+If you need to handle more groups and processes, it is advised to run multiple scopes.
+It is more efficient to have 10 scopes with 100 groups than 1 scope with 1000 groups, due to concurrent processing allowed when running multiple scope processes.

 Relies on message ordering done by Erlang distribution.
 All exchanges are happening only between corresponding spg gen_server processes.

 ## Build
 This project has no compile-time or run-time dependencies.
-Property-based tests requires PropEr library.

     $ rebar3 compile

 ### Running tests
 Smoke tests are implemented in spg_SUITE.
-It is expected to have 100% line coverage using a single spg_SUITE test suite:
+Running any tests will fetch additional libraries as dependencies.
+This is only necessary to run the benchmarks (that are disabled by default).
+Running smoke tests is as easy as:

-    $ rebar3 ct --cover --suite spg_SUITE
+    $ rebar3 ct --cover && rebar3 cover --verbose

-Running property-based tests
+Running property-based tests (takes up to 24 hours):

     $ rebar3 ct --suite spg_cluster_SUITE